Samuel Thurston: Political career

 In the struggle for the control of Oregon lands, Thurston was an ally of Jason Lee against John McLoughlin, the chief of the Hudson's Bay Company at Fort Vancouver who Thurston, for shamefully political reasons, accused of helping thwart settlement in the territory.
 As Congressional delegate, Thurston authored the Donation Land Claim Act so as to give McLoughlin's HBC claim to the state legislature.
 Thurston and Lee made false statements about McLoughlin before the United States Supreme Court in an effort to publicly discredit him.
 The statements resulted in the denial of McLoughlin's land claims to his homestead in Oregon City.

 Thurston's major political achievement was in helping pass the Donation Land Claim Act in 1850.
 The act legitimized existing land claims in the Oregon Territory and granted 640 acres (2.6 km²) to each married couple who would settle and cultivate the land for four years.
 The act is considered a forerunner of the 1862 Homestead Act.

-In 1850 he wrote an address to Congress urging the prohibition of free African-Americans from the Oregon Territory, in which said:
+In 1850 he wrote an address to Congress urging the prohibition of free African-Americans from the Oregon Territory, in which he said:

 [It] is a question of life or death to us in Oregon.
 The negroes associate with the Indians and intermarry, and, if their free ingress is encouraged or allowed, there would a relationship spring up between them and the different tribes, and a mixed race would ensure inimical to the whites; and the Indians being led on by the negro who is better acquainted with the customs, language, and manners of the whites, than the Indian, these savages would become much more formidable than they otherwise would, and long bloody wars would be the fruits of the comingling of the races.
-It is the principle of self preservation that justifies the actions of the Oregon legislature.
+It is the principle of self preservation that justifies the actions of the Oregon legislature.In order to prevent employees of the Hudson's Bay Company from claiming land in the Oregon Territory, Thurston advocated for the Donation Land Claim Act to only allow land claims by American citizens.
+Thurston singled out indigenous Hawaiian HBC employees in particular, calling them "a race of men as black as your negroes of the South, and a race, too, that we do not desire to settle in Oregon."
+Thurston added that white men who left the Hudson's Bay Company and became American citizens should be eligible for land claims, but that Hawaiian men should not be eligible.